HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### JavaScript Frontend Frameworks

-[WebAim Million](https://webaim.org/projects/million/#frameworks) also looks at the impact of JavaScript frameworks and libraries.
+<a hreflang="en" href="https://webaim.org/projects/million/#frameworks">WebAim Million</a> also looks at the impact of JavaScript frameworks and libraries.
 Again it is possible to see patterns in the data based on the libraries used.
-We have worked with the definitions from the [State of JavaScript 2023](https://2023.stateofjs.com/).
+We have worked with the definitions from the <a hreflang="en" href="https://2023.stateofjs.com/">State of JavaScript 2023</a>.

 {{ figure_markup(
   image="javascript-frontend-ui.png",